OpenBMB/ChatDev/wiki.md

   - Demand Analysis: decide the modality of the software
   - Language Choose: decide the programming language
   - Coding: write the code
-  - CodeCompleteAll: complete the missing function/class
+  - CodeThisProject: complete the missing function/class
   - CodeReview: review and modify the code
   - Test: run the software and modify the code based on the test report
   - EnvironmentDoc: write the environment doc